Diabetes

 • However, people with gestational diabetes are more likely to develop type 2 diabetes

-• People with gestational diabetes should follow their health care provider’s advice closely during pregnancy
+• People with gestational diabetes should follow their health care professional’s advice closely during pregnancy

 Diabetes is a condition that changes over time, so it’s a good idea to stay on top of it.
 No matter what type of diabetes you may have, putting together a diabetes care team can be helpful.
 Click here to learn more.